tomtau/tmkms-light/CONTRIBUTING.md

 There are several ways to identify an area where you can contribute to Tendermint KMS Light:

 * You can reach out by sending a message in the developer community communication channel, either with a specific contribution in mind or in general by saying "I want to help!".
-* Occassionally, some issues on Github may be labelled with `help wanted` or `good first issue` tags.
+* Occasionally, some issues on Github may be labelled with `help wanted` or `good first issue` tags.

 We use the variation of the "fork and pull" model where contributors push changes to their personal fork and create pull requests to bring those changes into the source repository.
 Changes in pull requests should satisfy "Patch Requirements" described in [The Collective Code Construction Contract (C4)](https://rfc.zeromq.org/spec:42/C4/#23-patch-requirements).
 The code should follow [Rust Style Guide](https://github.com/rust-lang/rfcs/tree/master/style-guide).
 Many of the code style rules are captured by [rustfmt](https://github.com/rust-lang/rustfmt), so please make sure to use `cargo fmt` before every commit (e.g. by configuring your editor to do it for you upon saving a file).
 The code comments should follow [Rust API Documentation guidelines and conventions](https://rust-lang-nursery.github.io/api-guidelines/documentation.html).